jdc-cunningham/micro-crypto-trading/devlog/fails.md

 Have to let it run for a month and see if it survives, does it continue to trade on its own.

 ### Fails
+02/13/2022
+Some transactions are complete but not removing the tx id so it's not selling

+The next sell price was missed, I had to cancel it so it would reach the closest sell price, for MDT

 02/12/2022
 Sell price is not high enough odd